-So, this has been an unconventional review opening to an unconventional movie: Steven Ascher‘s 2014 short film with the peculiar title Seduction Theory.
-It’s a short film that feels like a full feature thanks to comprehensive and involving plot development and despite the relatively brief duration time.
+This has been an unconventional review opening to an unconventional movie: Steven Ascher‘s 2014 short film with the peculiar title Seduction Theory.
+It’s a short film that feels like a full feature thanks to comprehensive and involving plot development despite its relatively brief duration time.

-The film features a Coming-of-Age story of a young boy or, actually it’s a man recalling his childhood days and tribulations with little fondness yet in a manner that seems to look for answers way back then.
-Using first person narrative, the film feels like an autobiographical novel and surprisingly fits a lifetime of experiences into a limited format thanks to clever editing and an ingenious approach to storytelling.
+The film features a Coming-of-Age story of a young boy or, actually, it’s a man recalling his childhood days and tribulations with little fondness yet in a manner that seems to look for answers way back then.
+Using first-person narrative, the film feels like an autobiographical novel.
+It surprisingly fits a lifetime of experiences into a limited format thanks to clever editing and an ingenious storytelling approach.

-The lead role of a 12-year-old boy is played by Christian Goodwin and his facial expression and overall realistic portrayal of a boy trying to figure things out in the world is the real highlight of the movie.
-Of course that performance is right up there with the film’s original storytelling.
+Christian Goodwin plays the lead role of a 12-year-old boy, and his facial expression and overall realistic portrayal of a boy trying to figure things out in the world is the real highlight of the movie.
+Of course, that performance is right up there with the film’s original storytelling.
 It’s hard to choose which one is more important, as together they result in an excellent cinematic experience.
 Identifying with the Christian’s character is easy, and most viewers will recall a happening in their own life relatable to a moment or moments shown on screen.
 In my case, as I have always found relationships wholly consuming and overly complicated, the story hit all the right tones.